beachCrypto/omnichain-diamond-contracts/README.md

 # This project was originally cloned from a Diamond-3-Hardhat Implementation

 ## Blow is the Readme that shipped with Diamond-3-Hardhat.
-I will update soon
+I will update in the future

 This is an implementation for [EIP-2535 Diamond Standard](https://github.com/ethereum/EIPs/issues/2535).
 To learn about other implementations go here: https://github.com/mudgen/diamond